Article published on 16 December 2015

 They announced just a day prior that figures for women playing and getting involved in sport had increased.
 Less than a year into the behaviour change campaign, the number of women playing sport and getting active once a week, every week, has increased by 148,700.

-This is great news and shows progress is being made and we feel we have had a role to play in this.
-This year we partnered with This Girl Can and produced a video on how outdoor fitness equipment can be used to target sessions with women and how popular this is.
+This is great news and demonstrates recent progress in this area.
+We feel we have had a role to play in this.
+This year we partnered with This Girl Can.
+Proludic also produced a video on how playgrounds and parks can use outdoor fitness equipment to target sessions with women.
+We also demonstrate how popular this initiative is.

 We used the example of the Proludic’s outdoor fitness equipment at Alexander Park in Surrey.
-However, this scheme and best practice example can be replicated anywhere across the country and we have been promoting this actively to all local authorities that we work with.
-View other case studies here
+However, parks, schools, and local clubs can replicate this scheme and best practice example anywhere across the country.
+We have been promoting this actively to all local authorities that we work with.

-To find out more about our work with ThisGirlCan please see here.
-To arrange for a Proludic representative to present this video and highlight how your community can get involved please email marketing@proludic.co.uk quoting ‘our community can!’
+To find out more about our work with ThisGirlCan on their website.
+You can also arrange for a Proludic representative to present this video and highlight how your community can get involved.
+For this, please email marketing@proludic.co.uk quoting ‘our community can!’

 Recent